|Home > Fleet Lists Index > Beamish: The Living Museum of the North|

 Leamington & Warwick 8 is an unrestored horse tram which became part of the Beamish collection in August 2012.
 The tram body is being used as part of the project to restore Newcastle & Gosforth 49.

 Grimsby & Immingham 26 is in fact Gateshead 10 but was been repainted into its former identity for a limited period.
-After a period of being available for limited use the tram has now been fully withdrawn and a start made on a full overhaul which will see the tram return to its Gateshead identity.
+The tram is currently under overhaul; recent progress has been to the compressor and controllers.
+The tram will eventually return to its Gateshead 10 identity following a repaint.

 Newcastle & Gosforth 49 is a horse tram which is currently being restored at Beamish for eventual entry into service using parts from the other horse tram in the collection - Leamington & Warwick 8.